 Donate to what?
 Or whom?
 Will your body be used for actual science and medical advancement?
 Will callous med students be making jokes over your naked corpse?
 And what happens to your body after they’re done with it?
 No need to worry, because the following list has you covered with the most popular options.

 If you’d like to help first-year medical students learn about the human body, this is the choice for you.
 Forget all the movies and TV shows you’ve seen where crazy co-eds use cadavers to play pranks on one another.
 This is serious business and hands-on experience with actual bodies is vital for them to become real doctors.
 Still, it’s worth researching this decision and finding out exactly what your body will be used for, which depends the school you choose.
-This site offers a list of body donation programs in the U.S.
+A comprehensive state-by-state list is available from the Anatomical Board of the State of Florida.

 Help Doctors Stay Sharp: Assist Doctors In Refining Their Skills